Mowoididge/Customer-Data-Analysis/README.md

 ## Conclusion and Recommendations
 - Focus Marketing Campaign on Underperforming Regions
 - Reward the top 5 Customers
-- Focus on sales of the Basic Subscription
+- Focus on sales of the Basic Subscriptions

+## Related Projects

+For more context, see the related project [Project 2](https://github.com/Mowoididge/CAPSTONE_PROJECT/blob/main/README.md ).